Medical Business Advisory / What Are Predictive Scheduling Laws?

 At times, you may want to suddenly change an hourly employee’s work schedule to better suit your business needs.
 However, several jurisdictions have enacted predictive scheduling laws to prevent certain employers from changing hourly employees’ schedules without giving advance notice.

-On Nov.
-25, 2014, San Francisco passed the first predictive scheduling law, called ‘The Formula Retail Employee Rights Ordinances.’
+On November 25, 2014, San Francisco passed the first predictive scheduling law, called ‘The Formula Retail Employee Rights Ordinances.’

 The San Francisco law requires covered retail chains to give employees their work schedules two weeks in advance.
-Covered employers who change an employee’s schedule without giving at least seven days’ advance notice must provide the employee with “predictability pay” (a penalty) — unless an exception applies.
+Covered employers who change an employee’s schedule without giving at least seven days advance notice must provide the employee with “predictability pay” (a penalty) — unless an exception applies.

 Several other jurisdictions across the country have passed, or are considering, predictive scheduling laws.
-Most of these laws exclusively target larger employers in the retail, hospitality and food services industries.
+Most of these laws exclusively target larger employers in the retail, hospitality, and food services industries.

 Per an article published by the Society for Human Resource Management, “As justification for this disparate treatment, legislators have pointed to the disproportionate number of low-wage workers present in these industries who they believe warrant greater protection.”